Measuring U.S. Demand for Legal Cannabis Products

 Anderson Economic Group’s AndCan Index is a monthly report that monitors U.S. demand for cannabis products in all 50 states.
 The AndCan Index was launched in June 2017.
 It builds upon (1) three years of comprehensive coverage of the U.S. cannabis market and assessments of demand by Anderson Economic Group, (2) a rigorous methodology that has been presented in technical papers at two conferences of professional economists, and (3) more than two decades of business consulting experience worldwide.
 Comments from other economists and additional research by Anderson Economic Group consultants have also been incorporated into the AndCan Index.

-The interactive visualization below presents the AndCan Index since January 2015.
+The interactive visualization below is a historical representation of the AndCan Index since January 2015.

 How the AndCan®Index is constructed